How To Meet Your Calcium Needs Without Dairy

 When we think of how to get more calcium in our diet, we often think of dairy products such as milk, cheese or yoghurt.
-Calcium is more concentrated in dairy foods than any other food groups, however calcium also occurs naturally in a wide variety of delicious foods that aren’t dairy.
-The recommend dietary intake (RDI) of calcium for Australian adults is 1000mg, which is generally achievable with a daily serving of yoghurt, a glass of milk and a serving or two of good cheese.
+Calcium is more concentrated in dairy foods than any other food groups, however, calcium also occurs naturally in a wide variety of delicious foods that aren’t dairy.
+The recommended dietary intake (RDI) of calcium for Australian adults is 1000mg, which is generally achievable with a daily serving of yoghurt, a glass of milk and a serving or two of good cheese.

-But what about those people who can’t tolerate dairy, or those who avoid dairy products for ethical reasons?
+But what about those people who can’t tolerate dairy or those who avoid dairy products for ethical reasons?
 Are they still able to keep up their calcium intake through food?
 Well the answer is ‘yes’.
-There are plenty of delicious foods that can help to keep our calcium levels up and they’re dairy free!
+There are plenty of delicious foods that can help to keep our calcium levels up and they’re dairy-free!

 There are a variety of vegetables which are a great source of calcium, however, they can be high in oxalates which may inhibit calcium absorption, so try to get your calcium from a variety of sources, not just vegetables.
 Great vegetable sources of calcium are:

 Many nuts and seeds are naturally high in calcium and make a great snack or addition to salads or muesli.
 Those especially high in calcium are:

 - Sesame seeds

 Fish with edible bones are a healthy source of calcium.
 The canned variety are super convenient and are a tasty addition to green leafy salads or simply atop your favourite cracker.